machines-reading-maps/mapkurator-system/rumsey_output_v1_datacard.md

 ### Dataset Curators

 This dataset was processed by @zekun-li, @Jina-Kim, @MinNamgung, and @linyijun with supervision from Yao-Yi Chiang, Knowledge Computing Lab, University of Minnesota.
-Data was provided by the David Rumsey Map Collection and Old Maps Online/Klokan Technologies, including contributions from David Rumsey, Drake Zabriskie, Wong, and Petr Pridal.
+Data was provided by the David Rumsey Map Collection and Old Maps Online/Klokan Technologies, including contributions from David Rumsey, Drake Zabriskie, David Wong, and Petr Pridal.
 Project conceptualization and review included many members of the Machines Reading Maps team: Katherine McDonough, Deborah Holmes-Wong, Rainer Simon, and Valeria Vitale.

 ### Licensing Information